clowder-framework/clowder2-backend/README.md

 Build images with `docker compose -f docker.compose.yml build`

-Run docker stack with `docker compsoe up`
+Run docker stack with `docker compose up`

+Default url for backend will be `http://clowder.docker.localhost/` using a web browser.
+If using a different client (for example postman set the `HOST` header to `clowder.docker.localhost`).
+This variable is set using the `traefik.http.routers.backend.rule` for the backend service.

+To access the traefik dashboard go to `http://localhost:8080`.
+For the raw settings see `http://localhost:8080/api/rawdata`.

 # Notes